 Applications and plans are submitted to the Planning Department, and are due three Fridays prior to a potential ADRB meeting.
 The ADRB meets the first and third Tuesday of every month at 4:00 p.m. in City Council Chambers at 345 High Street, Hamilton, Ohio 45011.

 Please do not hesitate to contact that office with any questions or concerns, call 513-785-7350 or email the staff.

-Be advised that COA applications and project proposals that detract from the historic and/or architectural character of a historic home or building will require documented evidence and reasoning for the proposal.
-Such proposals include, but are not limited to:
+Be advised that COA applications and project proposals that could detract from the historic and/or architectural character of a historic home or building will require documented evidence and reasoning for the proposal.
+Such proposals may include, but are not limited to:

 - Demolitions - - - - - will be denied without significant evidence, analysis of structure, quotes illustrating rehabilitation/repair costs, etc.